mr-smoke/brand-colors/README.md

 ## Usage

-To use the admin dashboard, follow these steps:
+To use the color palette, follow these steps:

 1. Open your browser and navigate to `http://localhost:5173`.
 2. Use the search bar to find colors by brand name.